Bikatr7/Bikatr7/README.md

 ## ❗ Job Search

-I am currently looking for internships or part-time work for Spring 2025 (After November 2024) and Summer 2025 If you need someone locally in Colorado Springs or for a remote position, please email me!

-I would also be open to relocation for summer positions.
+I've been lucky enough to already secure internship opportunities for Spring and Summer 2025.
+However, if you wish to talk about other opportunities, please reach out to me via any of the methods below.

 ## 🛠️ Skills and Technologies